-The Tampa Bay OWIT (TBOWIT) scholarships are designed to help support a deserving student male or female in an international study opportunity.
-The scholarships are designed for those students who are interested in international relations, development, trade, economics, or business.
+The Tampa Bay OWIT (TBOWIT) scholarships are designed to help support a deserving Tampa Bay student in an international study opportunity.
+The scholarships are designed for those students who are interested in international relations, development, trade, economics, business, or relevant study abroad programs.

 The scholarship will be awarded based on:

-The chosen recipient will be notified two weeks before the Annual Awards Luncheon.
-The award will be given at that year’s Award Luncheon.
-The recipient will be given an opportunity to briefly outline the proposed use of the award at the Award Luncheon and will be invited to attend the following year to give a brief presentation on their scholastic work.
+The chosen recipient will be notified in Spring 2023.
+The recipient will be given an opportunity to briefly outline the proposed use of the award to TBOWIT members and will be invited to attend an award ceremony to give a brief presentation on their scholastic work.

 Laura Bedingfield was a founding board member of TBOWIT.
 Laura was an exceptional woman, a single mom, and an inspiration to many.
 After she passed away unexpectedly TBOWIT named their yearly scholarship in honor of her life.
 With strength, determination, and skill Laura rose rapidly thru the ranks at her accounting firm and was well respected by both those inside and outside of her organization.
 Laura is missed by TBOWIT, but her memory lives on and we know that she would be pleased that her name is associated in helping students gain more traction in the international arena.